 • SPD: Sensory Processing Disorder

-This is not even close to an exhaustive list!
-What does this mean in the context of work?
-In the office-setting (in-person, hybrid, or virtual) neurodiversity speaks to the inclusivity that extends to neurological differences, including hiring and retaining talent with neuro-variations such as autism, ADHD and dyslexia; just to name a few.
+What does neurodiversity, neurodivergence, and neuroinclusion mean in the context of work?
+In the office-setting (whether in-person, hybrid, or virtual) this speaks to the inclusivity that extends to neurological differences, including hiring, engaging, and retaining talent who identifies with anything discussed here.